-What is Let to Buy and how does it work?
+What are Let to Buy mortgages and how do they work?

 Let to Buy is when you buy a new home to live in but keep your current home and rent it to tenants.
 The mortgage on your existing property will be switched to a Buy to Let mortgage, allowing you to take a residential mortgage on your new property.